price2high/Penny/README.md

 ## 📋 Overview

 **PENNY** is a production-grade, AI-powered civic engagement assistant designed to help citizens connect with local government services, community events, and civic resources.
-Built with Azure ML and FastAPI, Penny provides warm, helpful, and contextually-aware assistance for civic participation.
+Built with FastAPI and Hugging Face Transformers, Penny provides warm, helpful, and contextually-aware assistance for civic participation.

 ### ✨ Key Features